ATLauncher/ATLauncher/README.md

 ./gradlew run --args="--debug --debug-level 3 --working-dir=testLauncher"
 ```

+Setting the `--working-dir=testLauncher` argument is necessary as it will ensure that the launchers files are not
+spewed in the root directory and are instead contained within a gitignored folder.

-## Using VSCode
+## Using an IDE

-This project is setup to use [VSCode](https://code.visualstudio.com/) for development.
-You're free to use any other IDE
+This project is mainly setup and developed to use [VSCode](https://code.visualstudio.com/) for development.
+You're free
-that you're accustomed to (if any), but by using VSCode, you get the benefit of predefined tasks and launch commands as
+to use any other IDE that you're accustomed to (if any), but by using VSCode, you get the benefit of predefined tasks
-well as a list of extensions recommended for the project.
+and launch commands as well as a list of extensions recommended for the project.

+We also provide some base project files for [IntelliJ IDEA](https://www.jetbrains.com/idea/) so that if you use that,
+you should get access to our base project files which contain correct launch tasks for testing the application as well
+as tasks for running the UI/Unit tests.

 ## Checking for dependency updates